mattbryanking/GVSU-CIS350-JUMPERS/docs/software_requirements_specification.md

 3. Menus
     1. The use of menus in game shall pause the game, stopping all timers and movement.
     2. Menus shall allow players to view their inventory, save the game, quit the game, or return to the game.
+4. Theme
+    1. The levels shall have a consistent theme
+    2. The game shall have an 8-bit style background music
+    3. Characters shall have the same art style